 However the abuses of the Stuart monarchies in the 17th century, based on their idea of ‘the divine right of kings’, led to Parliamentary democracy being pioneered in Britain, and thus the doctrine of the sovereignty of parliament arose or, more accurately, the sovereign in parliament.

-However, in Scotland the doctrine of ‘the sovereignty of the people’ clashes with this.
+However, in Scotland the Scottish National Party promotes ‘the sovereignty of the people’, which clashes with this.

 This difference of opinion has come to prominence recently in the use of Referendums to decide constitutional matters about the UK’s membership of the European Union and about Scotland leaving the UK.
 Referendums are an acknowledgement of the sovereignty of the people, although some claimed that the Brexit Referendum was only advisory because the UK parliament has ultimate sovereignty to decide what to do.
 This challenge to the utility and result of national referendums is a debate not only about the democratic process but about sovereignty itself.

 In the United Kingdom, there is a clash of sovereignty between the monarch, the Westminster Parliament, the Scottish Parliament, and the European Parliament.
-The doctrine of subsidiarity endeavours to solve these competing claims – that decision-making authority resides at the appropriate level of action.
+The doctrine of subsidiarity endeavours to solve these competing claims – in other words, decision-making authority resides at the appropriate level of action.
 However, this does not prevent one authority encroaching upon the territory of another authority.

-However, few realise that over all these is the sovereignty of God, and that God has delegated sovereignty to rulers over civil affairs, but also to parents over children.
-Currently the state is challenging the sovereignty of God, interfering with the sovereignty of parents over children, and now parliamentary sovereignty is being challenged by the sovereignty of the people in Referendums and in other forms of ‘direct democracry’.
+However, few realise that over all these is the sovereignty of God and that God has delegated sovereignty to rulers over civil affairs, but also to parents over children.
+Currently, the state is challenging the sovereignty of God, interfering with the sovereignty of parents over children, and now parliamentary sovereignty is being challenged by the sovereignty of the people in Referendums and in other forms of ‘direct democracy’.

 Historically, challenges to national sovereignty were settled by international warfare, but also by civil war.

-In 17th century Scotland there was civil conflict whether the king of Britain or the Lord Jesus Christ had sovereignty over the Church, fought by an oppressive, persecuting, abuse of civil authority and power, and won by the triumph of Christian ideas of liberty of conscience and sphere sovereignty over military might.
+In 17th-century Scotland there was civil conflict whether the king of Britain or the Lord Jesus Christ had sovereignty over the Christian Church, fought by an oppressive, persecuting, abuse of civil authority and power, encouraged by a persecuting Scottish episcopal church, and won by the triumph of Christian ideas of liberty of conscience and sphere sovereignty over military might.

-In the 18th century there was civil strife when the deposed Stuarts tried to regain the British throne, a clash between popular election opposed by the divine right of hereditary kings, settled by the old method of military warfare.
+In the 18th century, there was civil strife when the deposed Stuarts tried to regain the British throne, a clash between popular election opposed to the divine right of hereditary kings, settled by the old method of military warfare.

-In the 19th century, the British parliament tried to impose its authority upon the Church of Scotland and led to the 1843 Disruption of the Scottish church, the biggest national event of 19th century Scotland.
-Thus began the modern concept of diplomatic settlement of disputes and the introduction of ‘sphere sovereignty’, long understood in Scottish Presbyterianism, but slowly understood and adopted by English Erastianism.
-This Christian refusal to use violence to settle disputes also explains how the Highland Clearances were accomplished by brutal landowners against a subservient Christian population who did not rise up with violence against their ungodly and violent oppressors.
+In the 19th century, the British Parliament tried to impose its authority upon the Church of Scotland and led to the 1843 Disruption of the Scottish church, the biggest national event of 19th century Scotland.
+Thus began the modern concept of the diplomatic settlement of disputes and the introduction of ‘sphere sovereignty’, long understood in Scottish Presbyterianism, but slowly understood and adopted by English Erastianism and popularised in the 20th century by Dutch Prime Minister Abraham Kuyper.
+This Christian refusal to use violence to settle disputes also explains how the Scottish Highland ‘Clearances’ were accomplished by brutal landowners against a subservient Christian population who did not rise up with violence against their ungodly and violent oppressors.

 There is nothing new in such conflicts.
-Ever since the two-year old child began to pull rank on its new-born siblings, human beings have sought to impose their will on others.
+Ever since the two-year-old child began to pull rank on its new-born sibling, human beings have sought to impose their will on others.
 Solutions have been varied, and often forgotten by each generation.

 Currently we are experiencing an anti-democratic movement that will not accept the result of elections.
 Not only are the two referendum results in the UK being challenged with calls for their repetition in the hope of reversing the results, but Donald Trump’s unexpected Presidential election victory on 8/11/2016 is not accepted by many.